openeyes/nxblu/nxblu-change-notes.md

 ### nxblu version 6.0.0

-nxblu 6.0.0 is currently tracking the latest version of newblue (5.13.10) until OE switches over.
+nxblu 6.0.0 is the updated version of newblue 5.13.10, however, it has removed several old and redundant CSS approaches that were still being supported in newblue.